learning-zone/python-basics/README.md

 '0xf'

 ## Q. Why are identifier names with a leading underscore disparaged?

 Since Python does not have a concept of private variables, it is a convention to use leading underscores to declare a variable private.
-This is why we mustn't do that to variables we do not want to make private.
+This is why we mustn\'t do that to variables we do not want to make private.

 ## Q. How can you declare multiple assignments in one statement?

 There are two ways to do this:

 ```py
      a,b,c=3,4,5     #This assigns 3, 4, and 5 to a, b, and c resp.
      a = b = c =3         #This assigns 3 to a, b, and c